IDinsight/mosaiks/README.md

 1. If never done before, run

     ```console
-    make combine-shrug-rural-keys
+    make shrug-keys-with-shapes
     ```

 2. If MOSAIKS data has never been acquired, run

     ```console
-    make create-mosaiks-points
+    make mosaiks-request-points
     ```

-    to make the grid of points and request features for these points on the [MOSAIKS website](https://siml.berkeley.edu/portal/file_query/).
+    to make the grid of points and request features for these points on the [MOSAIKS website](https://siml.berkeley.edu/portal/file_query/) or through the Featurization notebook.

+### DEPRECATED:
 3. Download and extract the resulting data and place it inside the folder below as a `.csv` file:

     ```console